-When you’re buying a new or used car, your interest rate can have a big effect on your monthly payment.
+When buying a new or used car, your interest rate can have a big effect on your monthly payment.
 Most people buying a car spend hours searching for the perfect vehicle.
 Color, trim, and horsepower are all amenities we might obsess over.

 Finding the perfect car takes time, research, and sometimes a little bit of luck.
 And while all of that planning is important, what about finding the ideal car loan?

 New and used car purchases have risen steadily since 2008.
-More Americans are buying cars now than at any time in the last ten years.
+More Americans are buying new cars now than at any time in the last ten years.

 Sales increases, however, have fallen flat in the last couple of years, leading many experts to forecast a slump in the future.
 There are many reasons attributed to the slow down.